rosswaycaster/XM-Menu-Player/README.md

 5. Check the `out` folder for the packaged application to run.

 This app was built in ~30 mins so please feel free to extend it and open pull requests.
 I've only tested this on an Intel Mac.

+---

+🧑‍⚖️ This is an unofficial application and not published or supported by Sirius XM Holdings Inc. Intended for personal and educational purposes.
+I am liable for nothing.